cloudfoundry-attic/cf-riak-cs-release/README.md

-# riak-release - BOSH Release
+# riak-release

-This project is a BOSH release for `riak-release`.
+A BOSH release for Riak and Riak CS.

 Example manifests are in `example/`.